Marlins vs. Rays Player Props Betting Odds

 Arraez Stats

-- Arraez has 139 hits with 22 doubles, two triples, three home runs and 29 walks.
+- Arraez has put up 139 hits with 22 doubles, two triples, three home runs and 29 walks.
 He has driven in 49 runs with one stolen base.

 Arraez Recent Games